tranvanthanh99/mutimedia-project/README.md

  - NumPy
  - argparse

-run the web on localhost:8000 with:
+Run the web on localhost:8000 with:
 ```bash
 python app.py
 ```